chipsalliance/f4pga-xc7-bram-patch/README.md

 The current MDD file contains information on mapped BRAM primitives.
 It contains a number of BRAM properties that are not currently used and thus could possibly be reduced in the future.

 # The findTheBits.py Program
 The `findTheBits.py` program is intend to provide an understandable algorithm for computing the mapping between `init.mem` file bits and their location in the `INIT` and `INITP` strings in a FASM file.

+It then uses the prjxray database files to map those INIT and INITP bit locations to frame/offset locations in the real bitstream.
+To do so it uses the `.../prjxray/database/artix7/segbits_bram_l.block_ram.db` file.

 Once it computes the mapping for a given design it can do any of the following:
-1. Output the mapping in text form so that the resulting info can be used to further map the location of individual bits to a frame/offset position in a bitstream using the `prjxray` database (the `.../prjxray/database/artix7/segbits_bram_l.block_ram.db` file).
-1. It can also check, bit-by-bit, if the mapping was correct by comparing bits in the `init.mem` file with bits in the FASM file's `INIT` strings.
+1. It can also check, bit-by-bit, if the mapping was correct by comparing bits in the `init.mem` file with bits in the FASM file's `INIT` strings and with the bistream's .bit file.
 If the check is successful it will print a message.
 1. It has a verbose flag to help in debugging by printing out lots of information on how the mapping computation was done.

 All of the 3 above options are controlled by command line options: